DrewOsmond/bixels/README.md

 ## Features

-# New account creation, log in, log out
+### New account creation, log in, log out

 - Users will have their current canvas stored in local cache
 - Logged in users can save their canvases to their library

-# Canvas Library
+### Canvas Library

-- All saved canvases are displayed here
+- All saved canvases, by logged in users, are displayed here
-- Users can create a new canvas
 - Logged in users can resume working on a canvas by clicking on it
 - Logged in users can delete multiple selected canvases
 - Logged in users can search for canvas name
 - Double clicking on name will change the title of the canvas

-# Canvas
+### Canvas

-- User can save image to their PC
+- User can save image to their computer
 - User can utilize undo and redo on their canvas
-- Canvas has brush, eraser, and fill tool
+- Canvas has a brush, a eraser, and a fill tool
+- User can use colorpicker square to adjust and change colors
-- Opacity slider works on brush and eraser
+- User can use opacity slider to adjust the brush and the eraser opacity
-- User can add multiple layers under layer panel
+- User can add multiple layers on the layer panel
+- User can change the name of the layers, as well as re-order it
 - Visibility of layers is toggleable
-- User can change the name of the layers, as well as re-order it
-- User can use colorpicker
-- User can use opacity slider to adjust the brush and the eraser opacity

 ## Development